igloo-project/igloo-doc/source/usage/howtos/Querying.md

 }
 ```

 Note that, on the UI side, an utility exists to easily manage a sort selection: `CompositeSortModel`.
-See [UI-Models](UI-Models.html) for more information.
+See {ref}`UI-Models <ui-models>` for more information.

 ## How to implement queries